Ronald Moore (basketball): Professional career

 Going undrafted in the 2010 NBA draft, Moore signed his first professional contract for Slovak Extraliga side Edymax SPU Nitra over the summer, averaging 17 points and 7 assists during the 2010–11 season.

 The next season saw Moore move to PGE Turów Zgorzelec of the Polish Basketball League.

 He had 7.2 points and 4.4 assists a little more than 22 minutes per game in the Polish league, complemented by 9.8 points and 5.2 assists in nearly 26 minutes in Europe's second-tier Eurocup.

 In September 2012, the American moved to Alba Fehérvár of the Hungarian NB I/A, helping the side win the league and cup with 11.5 points, 6.3 assists, 3.8 rebounds and 2.3 steals per game.

 On 2 July 2013, he signed with Ukrainian Basketball SuperLeague outfit Cherkaski Mavpy.

 However, he left the team in February 2014 due to the unrest in the country.

 He joined Italian Serie A side Pasta Reggia Caserta on 25 February 2014 to finish the season.

 During the summer, his contract was renewed for the 2014–15 season.

 On 10 August 2015, Moore signed with fellow Serie A side Giorgio Tesi Group Pistoia.

 On June 26, 2018, Moore left Pistoia after 3 years and signed a deal with Pallacanestro Varese.

 On July 30, 2019, he has signed with Élan Béarnais of the French LNB Pro A. He averaged 9.5 points, 3 rebounds and 4.7 assists per game.
 On August 2, 2020, Moore has signed for Cibona of the ABA League.

 In December, 2020, he moved to Debreceni EAC of the Hungarian Basketball League.

+Post-playing career

+After retiring in 2021, Moore ran a youth basketball training business.
+In 2025, he joined the staff of his old coach, Fran McCaffrey, at Penn.